Gracepinkie/Gracepinkie/README.md

 </p>

 # 💫 About Me:
+- 👩🏿 I'm Sinethemba Zulu.
-- 💻 I'm a Full-Stack developer.
+- 💻 A Full-Stack developer.
 - 🌱 I’m currently learning Data Science and AI.
 - 👯 I’m looking to collaborate on web-based projects.
 - 💬 Ask me about Reactjs, Python, SQL, TailwindCss, HTML, CSS, and Javascript.